-By following the simple steps, you too can easily draw a beautiful Katana.
+By following the simple steps, you too can easily draw a perfect Katana.

 As trade with Japan increased, these weapons became famous around the world: "Western historians have said that katana were among the finest cutting weapons in world military history."

 Samurai wore their katana on a belt-like sash called an obi.
 The blade faced up so that the wearer could draw the blade and strike in a single motion.

 Only samurai were permitted to wear the katana in daisho style, paired with a smaller sword or dagger.